cleskowsky/cleskowsky.github.io/_posts/2021/2021-09-02-reviewing-code.md

 * [Google Code Review Guidelines](https://github.com/google/eng-practices/blob/master/review/reviewer/looking-for.md)
 * [Here’s something from the point of view of the code author](https://mtlynch.io/code-review-love/) (On bringing reviewers joy …)
 * [Conventional Comments](https://conventionalcomments.org/): How to comment with a bit more context about whether you think something is a blocker or suggestion.

+# Reviewing database changes (queries, migrations)

+Reviewing a query
+* what table is it
+  * db.table.stats()
+  * we mostly care about big tables (for some definition of big)
+* is there an explain
+  * table scans probably don't matter for tiny tables that will fit completely in memory
+* what index is it using
+  * db.getIndexes()
+  * look at query doc
+* how selective is that index
+* how many records to you expect to return
+* how hard is it expected to hit the disk
+* if you're changing an existing query, will the preferred index by the optimizer change